10 Things You Should Know About Having Sex in Your 40s

 3. Men should take action to prevent Erectile Dysfunction

-As a man, having sex in your 40s can be a bit challenging.
-For one.
-You’ll notice that your erections are lesser and far in between.
-As you age, you’ll notice that your erection becomes less firm.
+Men may notice some changes in their sexual health during their 40s, which can be addressed with healthy habits, for one.
+You’ll notice that your erections are fewer and farther apart.
+As you age, you’ll notice that your erections become less firm.

 Licensed Mental Health Counselor Kimberly Smith states,